-The liabilities to funders are secured by a legal charge over property assets owned by the associations with a value in excess of total borrowings.
-The associations have entered into a guarantee with the company over future interest payments and the property security.
+The liabilities to funders are secured by a legal charge over property assets owned by the Associations with a value in excess of total borrowings.
+The Associations have entered into a guarantee with the Company over future interest payments and the property security.
 The carrying amount of the funding liabilities represents the maximum value exposed to credit risk.
-At the end of the financial year the credit rating of A2 from Moody's remained in place.
+At the end of the financial year the credit rating of A2 negative outlook from Moody's remained in place.
+In May 2019, as part of their annual review, Moody's issued an updated credit rating of A3 stable.